-- Shoshone Falls in Twin Falls is 212 feet high - 36 feet higher than Niagara Falls. - At 7,900 feet, Hells Canyon is the deepest river-carved gorge in North America, even deeper than the Grand Canyon. - The world's densest populations of nesting eagles, hawks and falcons can be found at the Morley Nelson Snake River Birds of Prey National Conservation Area. - The Frank Church-River of No Return Wilderness is one of the largest wilderness areas in the Lower 48, second only to Death Valley in California. - A sand dune within Bruneau Dunes State Park rises 470 feet above the surrounding desert floor, making it the tallest single-structured sand dune in North America. - Idaho has three International Dark Skies designations: - o Ketchum is an International Dark Skies Community - Craters of the Moon National Monument and Preserve is a Dark Skies Park - o 1,416 square miles in central Idaho (including the cities of Ketchum, Stanley and Sun Valley) make up the Central Idaho Dark Sky Reserve the first international dark sky reserve in the U.S. and one of only 13 dark sky reserves worldwide
+- Shoshone Falls in Twin Falls is 212 feet high - 36 feet higher than Niagara Falls. - At 7,900 feet, Hells Canyon is the deepest river-carved gorge in North America, even deeper than the Grand Canyon. - The world's densest populations of nesting eagles, hawks and falcons can be found at the Morley Nelson Snake River Birds of Prey National Conservation Area. - The Frank Church-River of No Return Wilderness is one of the largest wilderness areas in the Lower 48, second only to Death Valley in California. - A sand dune within Bruneau Dunes State Park rises 470 feet above the surrounding desert floor, making it the tallest single-structured sand dune in North America. - Idaho has four International Dark Sky designations: - o Ketchum is an International Dark Sky Community - o Craters of the Moon National Monument and Preserve is an International Dark Sky Park - o City of Rocks National Reserve is an International Dark Sky Park - 1,416 square miles in central Idaho (including the cities of Ketchum, Stanley and Sun Valley) make up the Central Idaho Dark Sky Reserve - the first International Dark Sky Reserve in the U.S.